An unusual bifurcation scenario in a stably stratified, valley-shaped enclosure heated from below: Conclusion

 We examined the instabilities of stably stratified laminar flows within a valley-shaped enclosure heated from below with unique boundary conditions and a representation of ambient stratification in the governing equations, following the Prandtl model for slope flows.
 We performed linear stability analysis (LSA) as well as three-dimensional Navier-Stokes (N-S) simulations with 2D and 3D perturbations to validate our results.
 For a fixed slope angle and Prandtl number, the flow behavior is delineated by two dimensionless parameters: the stratification perturbation parameter $\Pi_s$, and $\Pi_h$, a new addition to the parameter space of stratified heated triangular cavities, and which is related to the buoyancy number employed in related studies \cite{yalim2018vertically}.
 In the results presented here, we focus only on the effect of the $\Pi_s$ parameter while keeping the remaining dimensionless parameters fixed.
 When $\Pi_s$ assumes very small values, indicative of subtle surface heating or very strong background stratification, a stable quiescent conduction state persists, for which we derive exact solutions for the pressure and buoyancy field.

 Above a critical $\Pi_s$ value, two main instabilities come to the forefront as determined by LSA.
 One eigenmode reveals a single dominant circulation at the valley's center, while the other displays two circulations of equivalent yet opposing intensity within the central valley region.
 The critical value for the central-circulation eigenmode is slightly lower than that for the dual-circulation eigenmode.
-We find that both eigenmodes are symmetric about the vertical axis, but each satisfies a different symmetry.
+We find that both eigenmodes are symmetric about the vertical axis, but each satisfies a different symmetry, with the symmetry of the central-circulation mode satisfying only the linearized equations, while the dual-circulation mode satisfies the reflection symmetry about the $y$-axis for the full nonlinear equations.

 The dual-circulation eigenmode gives rise to two types of symmetrical steady-state profiles, where one features circulations containing upslope flow, and the other features downslope flow.
 While these states maintain the same reflection symmetry as the eigenmode, their dissimilarity results from the absence of any feasible symmetry about the $x$-axis within the valley geometry.
 The second type of instability, the central-circulation eigenmode, gives rise to a pair of asymmetric steady-state profiles, each characterized by either clockwise or counterclockwise dominant circulations in the valley-shaped enclosure.
 While the symmetry of the eigenmode is broken by the nonlinear evolution to the steady-state profiles, the clockwise and counterclockwise asymmetric states are perfect reflections of one another about the vertical axis.